88lex/sasync/README.md

-FOR THIS VERSION YOU MAY WANT TO DO A CLEAN INSTALL.
-THE 4-COLUMN SET FILES WILL STILL WORK, BUT IT IS WORTHWHILE TO COPY THE NEW SASYNC.CONF
+WHEN YOU UPGRADE TO THIS VERSION YOU SHOULD DO A CLEAN INSTALL AND CAREFULLY CHECK YOUR CONFIG FILE.
-FILE AND EDIT THE SETTINGS TO YOUR PREFERENCE.
+EXCLUDE files have been replace by FILTER files.
+Be sure to transfer your `exclude` list to your new `filter` file.

 **sasync** -- This script uses rclone with service accounts to sync, copy or move files between rclone remotes.
 Further information and tools can be found  at https://github.com/88lex/sa-guide